BAMeScience/Peptonizer2000/readme.md

 <!-- ABOUT THE PROJECT -->

+## This readme describes the config for a snakemake workflow streamlining analysis using x!Tandem, ms2rescore and the Peptonizer.
+Use it if you want to start your analysis directly from a .mgf and .fasta file.
+Be aware that we do not maintain X!Tandem nor ms2rescore - should you encounter issues, please use the workflow provided in the master branch and carry out the database search and rescroing separately.

 ## About The Project

 Introducing the Peptonizer2000 - a tool that combines the capabilities of Unipept and PepGM to analyze